richsalz/draft-erb-lurk-rsalg/draft-erb-lurk-rsalg.md

 deterministic function of the input and cannot be calculated by the attacker.
 This private key must be globally unique per keypair, therefore the RSA private key being used to decrypt the PMS is an obvious choice.

+The PRF inputs to the HMAC-SHA-384 described above are the encrypted PMS, client version and server vesion.

 ### Implementation Note -- Hash Calculation